garrettj403/QMix/README.md

 [![Coverage Status](https://coveralls.io/repos/github/garrettj403/QMix/badge.svg?branch=master)](https://coveralls.io/github/garrettj403/QMix?branch=master)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/garrettj403/QMix/blob/master/LICENSE)

-QMix is a software package for simulating the quasiparticle tunneling currents in Superconductor/Insulator/Superconductor (SIS) junctions.
+QMix is used to simulate the quasiparticle tunneling currents in Superconductor/Insulator/Superconductor (SIS) junctions.
 In radio astronomy, these junctions are used for heterodyne mixing at millimeter and submillimeter wavelengths.
 QMix can be used to simulate the behavior of SIS mixers, optimize their performance and investigate experimental results.

 In order to calculate the quasiparticle tunneling currents, QMix uses *multi-tone spectral domain analysis* (see [references](https://garrettj403.github.io/QMix/references.html#references-related-to-multi-tone-spectral-domain-analysis)).
 Among other applications, this makes QMix ideal for simulating power saturation, higher-order harmonics, sub-harmonic pumping, harmonic mixing and frequency multiplication.